collective/tutorial.todoapp/docs/chapter_1.rst

 #.
 Workflow is something that takes time to get used to if you have never
-   encoutered the concept.
+   encountered the concept.
 The best analogy in our case is to a car.
 The car engine has two simple states: `on` and `off`.
 To transition from on to off and vice versa, it needs some action from the driver.
 The same for our TODO items.
 They have two states: `open` and `completed`.
 In order to get them